xgfone/go-rotating/README.md

 #### Rotate the log file
-A hook of [Logrus](https://github.com/Sirupsen/logrus), like TimedRotatingFileHandler of the Python logging.
+A hook of [Logrus](https://github.com/Sirupsen/logrus), such as StreamHook, FileHook, TimedRotatingFileHook like TimedRotatingFileHandler of the Python logging.

 #### Example
 ```go